Know about this?

 This isn't so much a warning as a comparison of the various passes available in Paris.
 If you haven't been in Paris often, the passes can be confusing.
 Some save money; some are for convenience . . . and unfortunately some are a complete ripoff.
 Here is a comparison of some of the different costs involved.
 Read it and you can make an informed decision as to which pass is right for you and your trip.

 First be aware that the Paris Pass and the Paris Museum Pass are two completely different things.
 The names are similar so it's easy to mix them up.
+The Paris Pass is the least cost effective in my opinion.
+If you enjoy museums, the Paris Museum Pass is well worth the price.

 Also, keep in mind most of the Paris city museums are free.
 That’s why they are not included in the Paris Museum Pass or the Paris Pass Package.
 You don’t need a pass because there is no charge.
 The magic word in French is gratuit which means free.
 Click here for a list of free Paris City Museums